Woodingdean: History

 The earliest buildings in Woodingdean, apart from scattered farm buildings, were those of the former workhouse school in Warren Road, now the site of the Nuffield Hospital.
 The grounds contain the capped site of what is claimed to be the deepest hand-dug well in the world, the Woodingdean Water Well, which was created to provide water for the workhouse.
 It was excavated between 1858 and 1862, and has a depth of 1285 ft.

 Woodingdean in its present form began to grow up after the First World War in the northern part of the parish of Rottingdean.
 It consisted of plots of land on the South Downs which had formerly been used for sheep-farming.
 These were sold by developers (often but not exclusively to returning soldiers) and most were originally smallholdings, e.g. poultry farms.

 The development of the present residential area very much mirrors that of neighbouring Ovingdean.
 From the 1920s building plots were sold off and first generation shacks and houses began to appear.
 The area was once locally notorious, like nearby Peacehaven, for the shacks that were put up on these plots, whose architectural styles ranged from Wooden Hut to Railway Carriage Body.
 Life in these plotlands was satirized in a stage play by H. F. Maltby called What Might Happen (1927).
 In 1928, both Woodingdean and Ovingdean became part of Brighton County Borough, a move which heralded a substantial increase in residential development.

 The area was extensively developed during the 1950s and 1960s when most of the roads in the north-eastern and southern ends of the village were built, including North Woodingdean and South Woodingdean Council estates, which give Woodingdean its distinctive layout - a kidney shaped suburb with private estates in the middle, and a layer of council housing round the edge backing on to the open Downs.
 There was also a small industrial estate at the north-western end, just off Falmer Road next to the North Woodingdean Estate.
 The main buildings were the Jaycee Furniture factory and Sunblest Bakery, closed in the 1990s and demolished in 2002.

 Notable areas

-The most notable thing about Woodingdean is its incredible views to the south over the Downs to the English Channel and the number of pleasant walks there are to do in the area.
+The most notable thing about Woodingdean is its magnificent views to the south over the Downs to the English Channel and the number of pleasant walks there are to do in the area.
 To the west it is a short walk to Brighton, to the northwest there are downland paths to Bevendean and to north there are walks from Upper Bevendean Farm to Falmer Hill.
 To the east of the Falmer Road there are walks to Newmarket Hill and into the historic Falmer parish as well as east towards Kingston near Lewes through Newmarket Bottom and the remarkable Castle Hill Local nature reserve.